 - Towing costs.
 Covers the cost of towing a trailer after a breakdown or accident, depending on your policy.

 - Storage costs.
-This is coverage for storage costs of your trailer after an accident.
+Coverage for the storage costs of your trailer after an accident.

 - Clean-up costs.
-This covers the cost of removing debris from the road and cleaning up.
+This covers the cost of removing debris from the road.

 - Business profit protection.
 Covers you for profit loss while your trailer is out of commission.

 - Additional contents coverage.
-Most policies cover up to $1,000 of contents of your trailer.
+Most policies cover up to $1,000 of the contents of your trailer.
 Consider additional coverage if your contents are worth more.
-However, some exclusions apply.
+Keep in mind that some exclusions apply.

 - Business items.
-This provides coverage for items like trade tools, merchandise and computers.
+Coverage for items like trade tools, merchandise and computers.

 Heavy truck and machinery trailer coverage